nylssoft/MynaPasswordManagerConsole/README.md

 See dotnet for further details.

-Provides a simple ConsoleReader and Shell class that tries to provide some functionality of the PowerShell cmdline, e.g. Tab completion for arguments and files and the history.
+Provides a simple ConsoleReader and Shell class that tries to provide some functionality of the PowerShell cmdline, e.g. Tab completion and command history.